 We strongly encourage our residents to utilize these products.
 Scheduled pick-ups for these products are also subject to the above mentioned appointment.

 First Regional Compost Authority (FRCA)

-** In the event of a snow or ice storm there will be no drop off**
+** In the event of a snow or ice storm there will be no pick up or drop off**

 As an alternative, Lower Nazareth Township residents may dispose of their Christmas trees at the First Regional Compost Authority (FRCA) facility.
 The FRCA facility is located at 6701 Weaversville Road, Northampton (East Allen Township).
 For more information contact FRCA directly at 610-262-1000 or visit their website at www.frcaweb.org.